 The final goal is to build composable DeFi around RWAs, providing the same interface when dealing with compliance and regulation.

-The following defines the standard interfaces for an ERC-7943 token contract, which MUST extend from one base token interface such as ERC-20, ERC-721 or ERC-1155:
+The following defines the standard interfaces for an ERC-7943 token contract, which MUST extend from one base token interface such as ERC-20, ERC-721, ERC-1155, or ERC-6909.
+Note that ERC-6909-based implementations can use the multi token interface:

 /// @notice Interface for ERC-20 based implementations.